ARUP-G/Serverless-with-Golang/README.md

      - Go to the DynamoDB Console, select the table, and click **Delete table**.
    - **API Gateway**:
      - Go to the API Gateway Console, select the API, and click **Delete API**.
+## 🛠️ Contributing
+Contributions are welcome!
+Please submit a PR or open an issue.

+## 📜 License
+This project is licensed under the **MIT License**.